ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image features a circular photo prominently centered against a dark background embellished with thin, curved lines and small dots, creating a modern, dynamic frame.
-Inside the circle, three young children are shown smiling and wearing bright blue school uniforms, suggesting a cheerful and positive atmosphere, possibly in a classroom setting.
-The children are reaching out towards the camera with open hands, engaging directly with the viewer.
-The inspiration and energy in the image align with themes of development and growth, fitting well within an annual development report.
+The image shows a group of smiling children, likely in a classroom given the background with windows and other children, wearing blue uniforms.
+The children appear to be expressing joy or excitement, reaching their hands toward the camera.
+The photograph is framed by circular graphics in black and blue, which overlay the image and add a modern, dynamic feel to the layout.

-There is no visible text within this image section itself, apart from a handwritten note on a child's uniform, which is not fully legible.
-The dark background and circular design elements frame the photo and provide a sleek, professional layout suitable for a report.
+The children are centered prominently, and the circular design frames them, directing focus.
+There is no visible text within the image itself.
+The circular graphic design and the joyful image of the children suggest a positive, hopeful tone, fitting for an annual development report that may be highlighting progress or success in educational or social programs.
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p48_img2.png)